Burial: Burial in the Baháʼí Faith

 In the Baháʼí Faith, burial law prescribes both the location of burial and burial practices and precludes cremation of the dead.
 It is forbidden to carry the body for more than one hour's journey from the place of death.
 Before interment the body should be wrapped in a shroud of silk or cotton, and a ring should be placed on its finger bearing the inscription "I came forth from God, and return unto Him, detached from all save Him, holding fast to His Name, the Merciful, the Compassionate".
 The coffin should be of crystal, stone or hard fine wood.
 Also, before interment, a specific Prayer for the Dead is ordained.
 The body should be placed with the feet facing the Qiblih.
-The formal prayer and the ring are meant to be used for those who have reached fifteen years of age.
+The formal prayer and the ring are meant to be used for those who have reached 15 years of age.

 Locations

 Where to bury

 Apart from sanitary and other practical considerations, the site of burial can be determined by religious and socio-cultural considerations.

 Thus in some traditions, especially with an animistic logic, the remains of the dead are "banished" for fear their spirits would harm the living if too close; others keep remains close to help surviving generations.

 Religious rules may prescribe a specific zone, e.g. some Christian traditions hold that Christians must be buried in consecrated ground, usually a cemetery; an earlier practice, burial in or very near the church (hence the word churchyard), was generally abandoned with individual exceptions as a high posthumous honour; also many existing funeral monuments and crypts remain in use.

 Royalty and high nobility often have one or more "traditional" sites of burial, generally monumental, often in a palatial chapel or cathedral.

 In North America, private family cemeteries were common among wealthy landowners during the 18th and 19th centuries.
 Many prominent people were buried in private cemeteries on their respective properties, sometimes in lead-lined coffins.
-Many of these family cemeteries were not documented and were therefore lost to time and abandon; their grave markers having long since been pilfered by vandals or covered by forest growth.
+Many of these family cemeteries were not documented and were therefore lost to time and abandoned; their grave markers having long since been pilfered by vandals or covered by forest growth.
 Their locations are occasionally discovered during construction projects.

+After interfaith marriage, issues might arise regarding burial.
+As different religious traditions prescribe different locations for burial, a single burial location for a married couple is not always self-evident.